vinlok/vinlok.github.io/_posts/linux/2020-01-01-Linux-interrupts-handlers.md

 RAM Store IDT which has 256 entries.
 The location of the IDT is stored in processor register know as IDTR (Interrupt Descriptor Table Register)

-The IDT has mapping of IRQ number to interrupt handler routine or Interrupt Handler.
+The IDT has mapping of IRQ number to interrupt handler routine or Interrupt Handler or Interrupt Service routine which is part fo device driver.

 Interrupt handler is the function in kernel code that executes when an interrupt is raised.